List of awards and nominations received by Jodie Foster: American Society of Cinematographers

 American Society of Cinematographers is a cultural, educational, and professional organisation that is nor a labour union or a guild.
 The society was founded in Hollywood in 1919 and was organised with a purpose to not only progress and advance the science and art of cinematography, but also gather a wide range of cinematographers together to collaboratively discuss and exchange techniques, ideas and advocate motion pictures as a type of art form.

 Athena Film Festival

 The Athena Film Festival is an annual film festival held at Barnard College of Columbia University in New York City.
 The festival takes place in February and focuses on films celebrating women and leadership.
 In addition to showing films, the festival hosts filmmaker workshops, master classes and panels on a variety of topics relevant to women in the film industry.

+Astra TV Awards

+The Astra TV Awards are presented by the Hollywood Creative Alliance honoring best in television Foster has been nominated twice.

 Berlin International Film Festival

 The Berlin International Film Festival (Internationale Filmfestspiele Berlin), usually called the Berlinale, is a film festival held annually in Berlin, Germany.
 Founded in West Berlin in 1951, the festival has been held every February since 1978.